Leaves of absence

 - Provide signed copy of the verification worksheet, student and parent tax returns, including all schedules and W-2s, directly to financial aid office no later than May 1.

-Please be aware that a student's eligibility for institutional funding will be reduced if any of these deadlines is missed.
+Please be aware that a student's eligibility for institutional funding will be reduced if any one of these deadlines is missed.

 A medical leave of absence is available for students who have medical or psychological conditions that severely limit their ability to perform their academic work.
 Students who need this type of leave of absence should meet with either a dean in student services or with a staff member in health services.
 Medical leaves of absence are granted by one of the student services deans in consultation with Reed's health services and are based on the written recommendation of a physician or therapist.
 Medical leaves are usually granted for up to two semesters.

 Students who take a leave during the semester will earn no academic credit for the semester and will be refunded for tuition and room and board on a daily pro-rata basis calculated by the business office.
 If the medical leave is granted after the final deadline to drop without a W grade but before the end of the semester, W will be recorded on the transcript for all enrolled courses.
 During the time of the leave, students must actively engage in appropriate treatment as recommended by their physician or therapist.
 A student who has been granted a medical leave of absence may file for financial assistance on the same basis as continuing students.
-See above section, "Leave of absence," for dates and forms.
+See leave of absence for dates and forms.

-Return and re-enrollment from a medical leave of absence is contingent on a written assessment by a physician or therapist, which will be evaluated by a dean in student services and the health services staff.
+Return and re-enrollment from a medical leave of absence are contingent on a written assessment by a physician or therapist, which will be evaluated by a dean in student services and the health services staff.
 For students on medical leave who have applied for financial aid for the semester in which they return, requests for return from a medical leave and the supporting documentation must be received early enough that a decision can be made by July 1 for fall term and January 2 for spring term.

 In an emergency, when a student's continuing at the college poses a risk to the well-being of that student or to others in the community, the dean of student services can place a student on an involuntary medical leave.
 The student may appeal this decision to the president of the college within 11 days of notification.